hmcts/probate-commons/README.md

 - Ensure build is successful:
     - ./gradlew clean build
     - git add .
-    - git commit "DTSPB-2231: updating commons for will condition v12"
+    - git commit -m  "DTSPB-2231: updating commons for will condition v13"
+    - git push

 - Create the tag in git with the new version and JIRA reference.
     - git tag -a DTSPB-2231-will-condition-v1.0.12 -m "Update version of commons for will condtion"